Yogi-7y/smart-text-field/README.md

 ```

-> The controller passed to the `TextFormField` in `textFormFieldBuilder` must be the same instance as the one passed to the `SmartTextField` widget.
-This is to ensure proper synchronization.
+> ⚠️ Important: Always use the controller provided by the textFieldBuilder function in your TextFormField.
+The builder receives the same controller instance that was passed to SmartTextField, ensuring proper synchronization.

 Ensure that the root of your app is wrapped with `SmartTextFieldOverlay` to display the overlay of suggestions.